davenaylor/postie/readme.txt

       this would be just foo)
     * password - your password

+= Can I use postie with GoDaddy hosting? =

+Yes, but you must use an email set up using the GoDaddy email service and the following settings:

+* protocol - pop3
+* server - pop.secureserver.net
+* port - 110
+* userid - xxxxx@yourdomain
+* password - your password

+GoDaddy hosting does not allow you to connect to non-GoDaddy mail servers like Gmail.

 = My posts show up as being posted by 'admin' instead of me.
 Why? =

 If your admin account is linked to bar@gmail.com, and you send mail from